JiaYaobo/fenbux/readme.md

-# Fenbu(分布)-X: A Simple Statistical Distribution Library Based On PyTree in JAX
+# Fenbu(分布)-X: A Simple Statistical Distribution Library in JAX

-Fenbu-X is a simple statistical distribution library based on PyTree in JAX.
-You can use PyTrees as parameters of distributions, and use plum-dispatch to dispatch methods of distributions.
+*fenbu* (pronounce like: /fen'bu:/ in Chinese charactors)-X is a simple statistical distribution library in JAX.
+The library is encouraged by *Distribution.jl* We provide you:

+* A simple and easy-to-use interface like **Distribution.jl**
+* PyTree input/output
+* Multiple dispatch
+* All jax feautures (vmap, pmap, jit, autograd etc.)

+## Examples

 * Extract Attributes of Distributions 🤔